CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/flow-exception.md

 ## Description

-The exception thrown by the [Throw New Flow Exception block][ThrowNewFlowException Block].
+The exception thrown by the [Throw New Flow Exception][ThrowNewFlowException Block] block.

 ## Reasons

 ### Thrown by block

-An instance of the [Throw New Flow Exception block][ThrowNewFlowException Block] has been executed in a flow.
+An instance of the [Throw New Flow Exception][ThrowNewFlowException Block] block has been executed in a flow.

 #### Message Format